Ghislainniyongabo/Nike-US-sales-data-analysis/README.md

 4. Keep investing in the top product lines, and dig into why Women's Athletic Footwear is underperforming.
 5. Take a closer look at the Online channel and its lower order values.
-6. Use a simple price × volume model for short-term forecasts, but lean on the demand model (state, channel, product mix) when deciding where to invest.
+6. For short-term forecasting, a simple price × volume model works well.
+For planning where to invest, use the demand model instead.

 ## Built with